 - Mix 10 tablespoons of marula oil with 5 tablespoons of argan oil

 - Pour deep conditioner into a bowl and whip thoroughly

 - Heat up the oil mix in the microwave then add to the deep conditioner.
 Whip some more.

 - Apply it to the length of your hair after shampooing and deep condition under a steamer without a cap for 30 – 45 minutes.

 - Rinse and style

-Are you using marula oil for hair growth?
+Are you using marula oil for hair growth or skin care (or cooking oil) ?
 Leave a comment below….